Sumairahafeez/my_portfolio/content/featured/DBMS/index.md

 external: 'sumairahafeez.github.io/dbfrontend/'
 tech:
   - React
-  - Styled Components
-  - Express
+  - python
-  - Spotify API
+  - Flask
-  - Heroku
+  - Bootstrap
 ---

-A web app for visualizing personalized Spotify data.
-View your top artists, top tracks, recently played tracks, and detailed audio information about each track.
-Create and save new playlists of recommended tracks based on your existing playlists and more.
+I am developing a DBMS using Python (Flask) for the backend and React for the frontend, with JSON-based file storage and BTrees for indexing.
+My focus is on CRUD operations, transaction management, and performance optimization.
+I am also exploring a NoSQL-style DBMS similar to MongoDB.